shopware/docs/resources/references/storefront-reference/twig-function-reference.md

 In Shopware, we extend Twig's functionality by custom ones.
 See our own actions below.

+{% hint style="warning" %}
+**We do not support the usage of the `use` tag in twig**

+Be careful while using the `use` tag for horizontal reuse in twig.
+[Twig documentation - use tag](https://twig.symfony.com/doc/3.x/tags/use.html).
+Because it can break the inheritance we do not support the usage of the `use` tag with our `Storefront` templates.
+Any change in our templates can break your plugin or app.
+{% endhint %}

 ## Functions

 | Function | Description | Notes |